West Roxbury: Government and infrastructure

 The United States Postal Service operates the West Roxbury Post Office in West Roxbury.

-West Roxbury is represented by a city councilor, Kendra Lara.
+West Roxbury is represented by a city councilor, Ben Weber.

 Education

 Primary and secondary schools

-Boston Public Schools operates public schools.
-Ludwig van Beethoven Elementary School, William Ohrenberger School, Joyce Kilmer K-8 School, and Patrick Lyndon K-8 School are in West Roxbury.
+The Boston Public Schools sites Ludwig van Beethoven Elementary School, William Ohrenberger School, Joyce Kilmer K-8 School, and Patrick Lyndon K-8 School are in West Roxbury.
 The three schools in the West Roxbury Education Complex, Media Communications Technology High School, Parkway Academy of Technology and Health, and the Urban Science Academy were located in West Roxbury, but closed in 2019 due to structural issues in the building.

 The Roxbury Latin School, a private school for boys, is located in West Roxbury.
 The Roman Catholic Archdiocese of Boston operates the Holy Name Parish School as well as the St. Theresa of Avila School in West Roxbury.

-Catholic Memorial School, which is an all boys middle and high school, is located on Baker Street.
+Catholic Memorial School, an all-boys private middle and high school, is located on Baker Street.

 Public libraries

 Boston Public Library operates the West Roxbury Branch Library.
-In 1876 the city library took over the West Roxbury Free Library, establishing a delivery station in West Roxbury.
+In 1876, the city library took over the West Roxbury Free Library, establishing a delivery station in West Roxbury.
 The West Roxbury facility was upgraded to a library branch in 1896.
 In the years of 1921 and 1922 a library building was constructed on the West Roxbury Branch Library current site.
 In 1973, a fire destroyed the adjacent West Roxbury Congregational Church.
 The land formerly occupied by the church was donated to the trustees of the library system so an addition could be built.
 The addition opened to the public on 24 September 1989.

 Events

-The Corrib Classic 5K Road Race is held annually at Billings Field, LaGrange Street, the first Sunday in June.
-Since starting in 1994 with 250 runners the event has grown into the largest community event, attracting about 2000 runners, plus event volunteers, families and friends.
+The Corrib Classic 5K Road Race, a benefit event hosted by the Corrib Pub and Restaurant, is held annually at Billings Field on LaGrange Street the first Sunday in June.
+Beginning in 1994 with 250 runners, the race has grown into a large neighborhood event, annually attracting about 2,000 runners plus volunteers, families, and friends.
 Centre and Lagrange Streets are briefly closed during the race.
-It is a benefit event hosted by the Bligh family of the adjacent Corrib Pub and Restaurant that has raised over half a million dollars over the years for a variety of local causes.
+As of 2010, the Corrib Classic had raised over $700,000 for a variety of local causes.

 The Parkway Little League Parade, is a small event to start little league baseball and softball for the areas of West Roxbury and Roslindale.
 Young baseball and softball players dress up in their team uniforms and march from Fallon field in Roslindale to the Guy Cammarata Complex in West Roxbury.

 The Shamrock Shootout is an annual street hockey tournament that takes place in West Roxbury.
-The event was started in 2008 for neighborhood kids who had school off for Evacuation Day.
-The tournament is free with registration.
+The event was started in 2008 for neighborhood children who were home from school for Evacuation Day.
+As of 2025, the shootout had grown to 650 participants and was supported by partners like the Boston Police Department and Boston Bruins hockey team.